 CONGRATULATIONS ON YOUR GRADUATION!

-CAMERON UNIVERSITY’S ANNUAL COMMENCEMENT HAS BEEN RESCHEDULED FOR 7:30 P.M.
-SATURDAY, OCTOBER 10, 2020, IN CAMERON STADIUM.
-THE 2020 CEREMONY WILL TAKE PLACE USING THE CENTERS FOR DISEASE CONTROL COVID-19 GUIDELINES.
+CAMERON UNIVERSITY’S ANNUAL COMMENCEMENT WILL TAKE PLACE AT 7:30 P.M.
+ON FRIDAY, MAY 7, AND SATURDAY, MAY 8, IN CAMERON STADIUM.
+THE 2021 CEREMONY WILL TAKE PLACE USING THE CENTERS FOR DISEASE CONTROL COVID-19 GUIDELINES.
 THE INFORMATION BELOW WILL HELP GUIDE YOU THROUGH THE PLANNING PROCESS:

 Before the ceremony

-Cameron University graduates who completed their coursework in December 2019, May or July 2020, or will complete in December 2020 are eligible to participate in Commencement.
-If you have received this newsletter, it indicates that you have already applied for graduation.
-However, it is important to understand that you must also register if you plan to participate in the ceremony itself.
+Cameron University graduates who completed coursework in December 2020 or who will complete requirements in May, July or December 2021, are eligible to participate in Commencement.
+It is important to understand that you must also register if you plan to participate in the ceremony itself.
 You can do this by filling out an electronic form at www.cameron.edu/commencement/register-for-commencement.
 Please be sure to complete all fields on the form.
-Registering for Commencement allows the university to make the appropriate arrangements to accommodate all graduates and as many guests into the stadium as social distancing will allow.
+Registering for Commencement enables the university to provide you wristbands for the appropriate ceremony, as well as make arrangements to accommodate all graduates and as many guests into the stadium as social distancing will allow.

 Please be aware that COVID-19 protocols do not allow for an unlimited number of guests.
-Each graduate who registers for Commencement will receive four guest wristbands that they may distribute however they wish.
+Each graduate is guaranteed six guests.

 Due to social distancing limitations, wristbands will be required for graduates and guests to enter the stadium.
-Children under age 6 are not required to have wristbands and do not count toward guest limitations.
+Children under age 6 are not required to have a wristband and do not count toward guest limitations.
 However, they must be accompanied by an adult at all times.
-To obtain wristbands for themselves and their guests, graduates must pre-register on the website.
-CU will operate a drive-through wristband pickup in front of the CETES Conference Center on Monday, Oct.
-5, from 2-4 p.m.; Tuesday, Oct.
-6, from 9-11 a.m.; and Wednesday, Oct.
-7, from 5-7 p.m.
+To obtain wristbands for themselves and their guests, graduates must pre-register here.
+Please note that wristbands will be color-coded and imprinted with the date of the ceremony it may be used.
+Wristbands will NOT be valid for both ceremonies.
+They may be used ONLY on the designated night.

 Ceremony to be livestreamed